goplayerjuggler/abc-tools/docs/contour_sort.md

 This system is applicable to single-voice melodies in a modal system, where there is a regular beat and a pulse, and a common subdivision of the beat.
 Examples: reels, jigs and other tune types in Irish traditional music.
 In both cases the common subdivision is a quaver (aka an eighth note).

 So for instance this system can compare any two reels, whatever their key and mode.
+### A few practical considerations
+#### Like with like
+It makes sense to compare two reels using this system; less so to compare a reel with a jig.
+However, comparing jigs and slides with each other makes sense – both can be written using triplets.
+#### Anacrucis
+Tunes may have an anacrucis, aka a pickup.
+This is a short phrase at the beginning of the tune whose length (duration) is less than the length of a full bar.
+As the length of the anacrucis can vary, and often there is no anacrucis at all, it seems reasonable to **ignore the anacrucis** when comparing tunes.
+#### Chords
+Sometimes tunes may be written with chords (i.e. more than one note head on a single stem).
+When this happens, the algorithm only takes the topmost note (the note of the highest pitch) and ignores the others.

 ## Musical implications